Deirdre Barlow: Storylines

-In December 2001, Deirdre becomes unhappy with Ken.
-After a row with him and Peter, she has a one-night stand with Dev; the next day, Dev makes it clear that he regrets the episode and they keep their liaison secret until Dev starts dating her daughter, Tracy (now played by Kate Ford).
-In January 2003 Deirdre then confesses her fling with Dev; Ken forgives her and they stay together.
+On Christmas Day 2001, Deirdre becomes unhappy with Ken after having a row with him and Peter on separate occasions.
+She seeks comfort from shopkeeper Dev Alahan (Jimmi Harkishin) and they have a one-night stand, but the next day Dev makes it clear that he regrets what happened and they keep their liaison secret.
+After keeping the secret throughout 2002, however, Deirdre is forced to confess her fling with Dev in January after he begins dating her daughter Tracy (now played by Kate Ford) at that point.
+Ken is initially unhappy that Deirdre slept with Dev, but he steadily forgives her and they stay together.

-In early-2005, Ray returns to the UK.
+In early-2005, Ray resurfaces in the UK.
 While both Deirdre and Tracy are at Weatherfield General Hospital, they spot him there.
 He announces that he is currently seeking treatment for stomach cancer.
 He also says that the cancer is terminal, and therefore the treatment he is receiving will only prolong his life for another six months at the most.
 Before he dies, he is determined to get to know his daughter Tracy a lot more, as she was only 20 months old when he left in 1978.
 He discovers that Tracy has a young daughter called Amy, and wants to be a part of her life as well.

-On 8 April, Ken and Deirdre get remarried.
+On 8 April, Ken and Deirdre remarried.
 The marriage is supposed to coincide with the wedding of the Prince of Wales and Camilla Parker-Bowles, just as Ken and Deirdre's first marriage coincided with Charles and Diana's nuptials, but scheduling conflicts caused by Prince Charles' attendance at the funeral of Pope John Paul II result in one day's discrepancy.
 Nearly 12,000,000 people watch the television event, while only 9,000,000 watch the royal nuptials; Ken and Deirdre's second ratings victory against the royal family makes the national newspapers.
 The wedding reception is held at the Rovers Return.
 Ray attends and a few minutes later, during a conversation with Deirdre's mother Blanche, passes away, while sitting at one of the tables enjoying a drink.